jerelmiller/redux-simple-auth/README.md

   default implementation of this function is defined if none is given and always returns a rejected promise resulting in an unauthenticated session.
 It is important that you define this function when creating your authenticator.

-* `invalidate(data)` (_function_): A function used to implement any cleanup logic when the session is invalidated.
-While the middleware and reducer will be responsible for clearing out the session data, you may need to perform some additional tasks such as invalidating an access token with your server.
-This function accepts an argument of the session data and must return a promise.
-A resolved promise indicates success and will result in a session becoming unauthenticated.
-A rejected promise will indicate failure and will result in a session remaining authenticated.
-Note that a default implementation of this function is defined if none is given which always returns a resolved promise.

 **Example:**